biosimulations/biosimulations/docs/users/creating-tools.md

 1. Compiles the documentation for the simulator.

 Each time the repository is tagged (git tag ...; git push --tags), the workflow also runs the above tasks.
-If the above tasks succeed, the workflow executes the follwing additional tasks:
+If the above tasks succeed, the workflow executes the following additional tasks:

 1. Creates a GitHub release for the tag.
 1. Pushes the compiled documentation to the repository (e.g., so it can be served by GitHub pages).